 - Want to start exploring Munich?
 Here are the top 10 things to do in Munich, Germany.

-- Other cool Munich attractions & things to do in Munich
+- Other cool Munich attractions & places to visit in Munich

 - Summary: The best things to do in Munich, Germany